top of page

 What has been your impact so far?

-We currently estimate that we have improved the lives of over 1 million farmed fishes, although the magnitude at which we improved their lives is still somewhat unclear.
-See our Global Impact page for more information.
+As of November 2024, we estimate that we have improved the lives of 2.2 million farmed fishes, although the magnitude at which we improved their lives is still somewhat unclear.
+See our Impact Page for more information about this estimate.

 We also believe that we’ve built important foundations and set important precedents for future fish welfare work—see more below.